-In Equal Breathing, your inhalations and exhalations are the same length.
+In Equal Breathing, the inhalations and exhalations are the same length.
 The Sanskrit name for this pranayama technique is sama vritti.
-This style of breathing is great for improving focus, calming the nervous system and practicing using your full lung capacity.
+This style of breathing is great for improving focus, calming the nervous system and increasing your lung capacity.
 Breathe in and out though your nose throughout the exercise, allowing your belly, chest and rib cage to expand, front, back and sides, on every inhalation.

 BENEFITS OF EQUAL BREATHING